rofrol/easy_setup/doc/install.md

 `MAIN=RTT gulp`

-If you see error `Address already in use`, you have to close terminal and kill node processes.

 Open http://localhost:8126/

+#### Troubleshootinhg

+- If there is error in terminal `Address already in use`, close terminal and kill node processes.
+- If livereload stops working, rerun it.